 Graduate Certificate Programs

-Graduate certificate programs require between 12 and 18 credit hours of coursework.
-Students must maintain a GPA of 3.0 or higher in all certificate courses.
+Students completing a certificate program must maintain a minimum GPA of 3.0 in their certificate coursework in order to earn the graduate business certificate.
 Certificate programs must be completed within three years of enrollment in the first course.